nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 Consultations follow a common logical structure.

--   Context
+-   Context / Metadata

-    Each consultation has a set of context information that describes when and where the consultation took place, the patient it covered and who else was involved (such as a doctor).
+    Each consultation has a set of metadata that describes when and where the consultation took place, the patient it covered and who else was involved (such as a doctor).
+This is most generated automatically by the provider system but it may have been manually updated.

 -   Topics

     A Consultation will be split into one of more topics.
 Each topic describes an area of discussion (or activity) that took place in the Consultation.

+    A topic may (or may not) have a title.

-    A topic may (but not always) be related to a specific problem in the patient’s record.
+    A topic may (or may not) be related to a specific problem in the patient’s record.
 In these cases, all the discussions and activities recorded under that topic are in regard to that problem.

 -   Headings